✓ Updated May 2026

 Airboat Adventure on the 'River of Grass'

-Feel the wind whip through your hair as your airboat glides across the vast sawgrass prairies, a quintessential Everglades experience.
-Keep your eyes peeled for alligators basking in the sun and a dazzling array of wading birds.
-Opt for a smaller, more intimate tour for a better chance to spot wildlife away from the main channels.
+Feel the wind whip through your hair as your airboat glides across the shallow waters of the Everglades, a truly unique way to experience this vast wetland.
+Keep your eyes peeled for alligators basking in the sun and a dazzling array of wading birds in their natural habitat.
+Opt for a tour that ventures into less-trafficked areas for a more intimate wildlife encounter.

 Anhinga Trail Boardwalk Serenity

-Wander along the Anhinga Trail boardwalk, a paved path that winds through a lush cypress swamp teeming with life.
-This is your prime opportunity to get incredibly close to American alligators, turtles, and anhingas drying their wings.
-Visit early in the morning or late afternoon for the best light and most active wildlife.
+Wander along the Anhinga Trail boardwalk, a paved path that winds through a sawgrass marsh teeming with life.
+This is your prime opportunity to get incredibly close to American alligators, turtles, and anhingas drying their wings – often just feet away.
+Visit in the early morning or late afternoon for the best light and most active wildlife.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.